Ugholaf/tp/docs/UserGuide.md

 ### 7.3.
 Todo Management Commands

 Welcome to the Todo Management Commands section!
 In this section, you can learn how to manage your todos using SoConnect.
-A [todo](#todo) represents a task that needs completing.
+A [todo](#todo) represents a task that needs to be completed.
 With the todo list in SoConnect, you won't have to worry about forgetting your school tasks and can find all your tasks conveniently in 1 place.

-A todo consists of
+A todo consists of:
 1. a description
 2. a date of the deadline of the task
-3. the priority of the task
+3. a priority of the task
 4. (optional) [tags](#tag) to help you categorise your todos

 <div markdown="block" class="alert alert-primary">